smartperson/varunmehta.com/_drafts/2016-07-18-real-leaders-serve.md

     * They are extremely attentive to the needs of their people, and make sure to periodicayl ask for verbal feedback ("Is everything okay?") as well as observe non-verbal feedback (Are the plates clean?)
     * They catch issues early and make course correction to keep everyone as happy as possible.

+### What do you want from your people?
+From yourself?

+It's important to establish your high-level goals as an effective manager.
+Here are some items on my list, which are interrelated:

+* Get the best performance I can from my team.
+* Make sure that my people have what I need to do a good job.
+* Have a team that feels good about their workplace, their capabilities, and their growth.
+* Be respected as a capable leader.

+### The service connection

 I don't often end up in fancy restaurants, but when I do, I'm impressed by the service I receive.
 A few friends have previously worked as servers, so I try to tip generously, with a little extra for the truly exceptional.

 This got me thinking: a lot of what makes a good waiter also makes for a good people manager.
 In any talent-driven organization, your employees are a precious resource, and in many ways can be compared to diners at high-quality restaurants.
 To get the best results out of them (tips), you need to provide them with exceptional service.